 Chanting can help you to overcome temptations and attachments and help you to realize Gods presence within even under the worst of circumstances.
 Swami tells of going to the nightclub district in San Francisco on a Saturday night to meet someone in the music business.
 It was not a place for a devotee to be on a Saturday night!
 So Swami began to chant very softly or mentally: “Sri Ram, jai Ram, jai, jai Ram Om.”
 Instead of feeling dragged down by the low and worldly vibrations all around, he felt totally uplifted and joyful.

-Chanting has the power to remove obstacles and to help you overcome fear.
+The power of chanting can help you remove obstacles and overcome fear.
 Fear, particularly, fear of failure is the “Great Paralyzer,” often causing us to freeze into immobility or sin into pits of inertia.
 One time I had to drive 150 miles alone at night in a broken down car with no money.
 The car was acting weird and it was dark and I was scared.
 So I started chanting.
 I tell you, I chanted as well as I’ve ever chanted in my life, for I was motivated!
 I made it to Austin and back safely, and then the car broke down.
 To this day, I truly believe that God and I “chanted” me and my car all the way down that lonely Texas highway to my destination.

 Chanting Can Heal You